LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_ExpGus.rst

 ``sunadaptcontroller/sunadaptcontroller_expgus.h``.

-The SUNAdaptController_ExpGus class provides implementations of all controller operations listed in :numref:`SUNAdaptController.Description.operations`.
+The SUNAdaptController_ExpGus class provides implementations of all operations relevant to a `SUN_ADAPTCONTROLLER_H` controller listed in :numref:`SUNAdaptController.Description.operations`.
 The SUNAdaptController_ExpGus class also provides the following additional user-callable
 routines: